nl3769/caroSegDeep/README.md

 4. _fourth click_: point between the right border of the _ROI_ and the right border of the image (click midway distance between the _LI_ and _MA_ interface);
 5. you can add as many points as you want to shape the curve after those four clicks, cubic spline interpolation is used to adjust the curve.

 The _ROI_ is contained between the two red vertical lines and the algorithm segments the _CCA_ between the two bleu vertical lines.
-This allows for a narrow region to be segmented, this conditionallows is ensured by yourself.
+This allows for a narrow region to be segmented, this condition is ensured by yourself.
 An example can be seen in the figure below.

 <p align="center">
   <img width="600" height="450" src="https://github.com/nl3769/caroSegDeep/blob/master/.IMAGE_WIKI/FW_detection_explanation_width_enought.jpg">